Incorporating chat is a great way to make your website more engaging and interactive. But beware: not all chat solutions are created equal.

 4. Fast vs Immediate Responses

 Web chat offers customers fast, considered and helpful responses.
 The agent can make use of canned messages where appropriate to make responses even faster, too.
-Provided the chatbot understands the query, their responses are immediately.
+Provided the chatbot understands the query, their responses are immediate.
 Naturally, they will be faster than humans because they don’t need to think, type or spell check.

 5. Customer relationship vs Quick support tool